stuartalexwhitehead/haar/README.md

 PDFLaTeX and BibTeX come bundled for Mac with the [MacTeX](https://tug.org/mactex/) distribution.
 Similar bundles are available for [Windows](https://www.tug.org/protext/) and [Linux](https://www.tug.org/texlive/).
 You can of course check the availability of these applications with the `--version` flag.

-Optionally, [Hunspell](http://hunspell.sourceforge.net/) should be available for spellchecking along with [LaTeXpand](https://www.ctan.org/pkg/latexpand) and [TeXcount](http://app.uio.no/ifi/texcount/) for word counts.
+Optionally, [Hunspell](http://hunspell.sourceforge.net/) should be available for spellchecking along with [TeXcount](http://app.uio.no/ifi/texcount/) for word counts.

 ## Installation
 Once you’ve cloned the repository, npm can be used to install any required packages.